 Who Are the Victims of Child Sexual Abuse?

 The statistics regarding child sexual abuse are appalling.
-The reality, as reported by the Crimes Against Children Research Center shows that 1 in 5 girls and 1 in 20 boys are sexually abused as children.
-Further statistics show that 16% of children ages 14 to 17 are sexually assaulted with one year.
-The most vulnerable ages, according to these statistics are children age 7 through 13.
+As reported by the Crimes Against Children Research Center, the reality shows that 1 in 5 girls and 1 in 20 boys are sexually abused as children.
+Further statistics show that 16% of children ages 14 to 17 are sexually assaulted every year.
+The most vulnerable ages, according to these statistics, are children age 7 through 13.

 Who Commits Child Sexual Abuse Acts?

 Child sexual abuse is typically committed by a trusted adult.
-These adults are either trusted by the child because they are relatives and caretakers, or because society says they can be trusted.
-Many times, the people committing these horrific crimes are highly regarded within the community.
-Some of the most common perpetrators of child sexual abuse may be:
+These adults are either trusted by the child because they are relatives and caretakers.
+Sometimes, society even says you can trust these individuals.
+Many times, highly regarded people within the community commit these horrific crimes.

 - Scout leaders